Welcome to Japan

 - Japanese Writing Tutor A complete guide to writing the Japanese language, with good animated

 illustrations of the characters.
 There are 3 "alphabets" in Japanese.
-Hiragana, used to represent the 48 sounds of Japanese in normal writing; Katakana, the same but for foreign words and official notices; Kanji, which are Chinese characters used for
+Hiragana, used to represent the 48 sounds of Japanese in normal writing; Katakana, the same but for foreign words and official notices; Kanji, which are Chinese characters used for complete words.
+There are 48 hiragana 48 katakan and many thousands of Kanji characters.

 - A simple dictionary for getting Japanese character equivalents of English words can be found at Jeffrey's Japanese<->English Dictionary Server.
 This will be useful for people wanting Japanese characters for designs, tatoos, etc.